Kapo1123/startup/README.md

 This time I created javascript files for my startup.
 I learned simple function and high-order functions on Javascript.
 I tried to make the table and the delete buttons on each row.
 The problems was on the for loop and I finally firgured to put it on my click_press function to have addeventlistener to all my delete_button.
 All of all, I am satisified on applying waht I have learned.

+In Simon Service, I reinforce my knowledge on how to set up service using node.js.
+I also learned how to use express to work with my service.
+I do still need more time to understand and figure how to use node.js and express to build the back-end for my Start-up application